 Students may also wish to further enhance their sporting knowledge through examinable PE in KS4 below is an outline of the course;

-GCSE Physical Education – AQA Specification
+GCSE Physical Education – OCR Specification

 What does the course consist of?

 GCSE Physical Education is an exciting and diverse course that enables students to develop their skills as a performer within many sports.
 It is a great opportunity for students with a passion and enthusiasm for physical education to develop their theoretical knowledge and understanding of sport and exercise.

 The programme of study covers numerous practical activities allowing students to explore the benefits that both individual and teamwork can bring.
 Depending on the ability of the group, these could include; football, rugby, basketball, cricket, netball, trampolining, handball, athletics and more.

 You will be assessed on both your practical and theory work.
 The amount of theory work required is quite demanding even though this is a practical subject.
 There are 2 One hour exams totalling 60 marks each.

 1: Physical Factors Affecting Performance; 2: Socio-cultural Issues and Sports Psychology;